BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String C:N ratios of the two 34C\u2010tolerant populations of Chaetoceros simplex and control and ancestral populations, at different temperatures.

-attribute NC_GLOBAL title String C:N ratios of two heat\u2010tolerant populations of Chaetoceros simplex and control and ancestral populations, at different temperatures
+attribute NC_GLOBAL title String [C:N in evolved and control populations] - C:N ratios of two heat‐tolerant populations of Chaetoceros simplex and control and ancestral populations, at different temperatures (Dimensions: Collaborative Research: Genetic, functional and phylogenetic diversity determines marine phytoplankton community responses to changing temperature and nutrients)

 attribute NC_GLOBAL version String 1